 In areas where there is an insufficient supply of qualified teachers, delivering instruction through technology may be a solution to meet the demand for education.
 This paper analyzes the educational and labor market impacts of an expansion of junior secondary education in Mexico through telesecundarias–schools using televised lessons, currently serving 1.4 million students.
 To isolate the effects of telesecundarias, I exploit their staggered rollout from 1968 to 2000.
 I show that for every additional telesecundaria per 50 children, ten students enroll in junior secondary education, resulting in a 0.7 increase in the average years of education among eligible cohorts.
-Using the telesecundaria expansion as an instrument, I find that an additional year of education induced by telesecundaria enrollment increases average income by 17.6%.
+Using the telesecundaria expansion as an instrument, I find that an additional year of education induced by telesecundaria enrollment increases average income by 12.5–13.9%.
 This increase in income comes partly from increased labor force participation and a shift away from agriculture and the informal sector.